solarspaceclouds/perspective-scene-blender-addon/README.md

 In the context of the quadrant parameter, the 3 x 3 grid is as illustrated below:

 <img width="283" alt="botmid_3sub_far_grid" src= "https://user-images.githubusercontent.com/65459827/204558210-17f46320-b280-4f5f-8b43-c1002f7623d3.jpg">

-## How to use
-1. Download the perspective_scene.py file,
-2. Open it in blender, scripting tab
-3. Run the script
-The add-on will be available to use from the sidebar panel (of the 3D viewport) as a tab named 'Perspective Scene' [place cursor in 3D viewport, press 'N' top open sidebar panel]

-Note: Perspective Scene generation tool will only be available within the currently active Blender Session.

-This is because: Current script is unable to be imported as a zip/add-on because Blender restricts access to bpy.context and bpy.data.
---> need code refactoring to update the addon to access the context during execution rather then on registration.

 ## Sample images that can be generated
 Note: